The Eco-Friendly Roofing Contractor

 Step 2: Inspecting the Existing Tiles Up Close

 We don’t just glance at your roof from the driveway.
 We climb up and check every section — looking at tile condition, mortar, fasteners, and any spots where water has been finding its way in.
 The closer we look now, the fewer surprises you face later.
-This is also where we confirm the exact tile profile so the new install matches your home’s architecture perfectly.
+This is also where we confirm which tiles are sound enough to go back on — on a restoration, your existing tiles are the finished product, so protecting them now is everything.

-Each sheet of decking gets nailed at the proper pattern — not too sparse, not over-driven.
+Before anything new goes down, we go back over the decking and re-fasten it to the proper pattern — tightening loose sheets, replacing missing fasteners, and flattening any high spots.
 This is one of those details that separates a roof that lasts thirty years from one that fails in ten.
 We don’t cut corners on what you can’t see, because those hidden details are what hold everything else together.

 Step 6: Preparing the Flashing Materials